 Everything You Need to Know About Monogamy Vs. Polygamy

-In this day and age, many people have different ideas about relationships and which type of relationships are right for them.
-This dynamic is especially applicable to romantic relationships.
-In Western culture, monogamy and polygamy are the two most common types of unions.
-Monogamy is officially defined as "the practice or state of having a sexual relationship with only one partner" while polygamy is established as "the state of having more than one mate at one time."
+Many people have different ideas about relationships and which type of relationships are right for them, especially in terms of romantic relationships.
+In Western cultures, monogamy and polygamy are the two most common types of unions.
+Monogamy is officially defined as "the practice or state of having a sexual relationship with only one partner" while polygamy consists of a marriage in which a spouse of any gender may have more than one mate at the same time.
 In most of society, monogamy is regarded favorably, while polygamy is often judged.

 The Never-Ending Debate

 While various people are compatible within various unions, the ongoing debate surrounding monogamy and polygamy has yet to subside.
-In much of society (and in many religions), monogamy is viewed as indicative of a loving, faithful, and true relationship.
-Marriage is especially perceived as a partnership which should only contain two people, thus forsaking all others.
-However, the aforementioned traditional beliefs have been contested on multiple points.
+In much of society and in many religious traditions, monogamy is viewed as indicative of a loving, faithful, and true union.
+In those contexts, marriage is perceived as a partnership which should only contain two people who commit to forsake all others.

-Individuals who question the validity of monogamy often cite this type of partnership as outdated, unnatural, and restrictive.
+Individuals who question the validity of monogamy may cite this type of partnership as outdated, overly restrictive, or even unnatural.
 High divorce rates, reports of infidelity, and sexual boredom are also cited as reasons to oppose monogamy.
-People who share the preceding perceptions generally cite polygamy as a healthy alternative for consenting adults.
-More companionship, higher amounts of income, and ongoing sexual variety are often cited as upsides of polygamous relationships.
+People who hold these views generally cite polygamy as a healthy alternative for consenting adults.
+Greater companionship, higher income, and ongoing sexual variety are often cited as advantages of polygamous relationships.

-Nonetheless, not everyone has written off monogamy.
-Many people would not feel comfortable in polygamous or open relationships.
-Individuals who favor monogamy also tend to cite bonding, emotional intimacy, decreased worries of STDs, and other cases as reasons why monogamy trumps polygamy.
+Individuals who favor monogamy also tend to cite bonding, emotional intimacy, decreased worries of STDs, and other cases as reasons to opt for monogamy.
 The Huffington Post even champions monogamous relationships as the pinnacle of values like honor, respect, fidelity, loyalty, and trust.
-However, many polygamous individuals would make the case that the values above can still exist within nonmonogamous relationships.
-Still, some people just prefer traditional, orthodox relationships reserved for two committed partners.
+However, many polygamous individuals would make the case that the values above can still exist within non-monogamous relationships.

 Cheating And Polygamy

-As polygamy has gained more attention and press, some people have begun to question whether or not polygamy is simply a politically correct way of cheating.
+As polygamy has gained more attention and news coverage, some people have begun to question whether or not polygamy is simply a “politically correct” way of cheating on a spouse.
 Monogamous individuals often raise these concerns.
-However, there is a clear distinction between cheating and polygamy; the lines are not as blurred as many people would like for them to be.
+However, there is a clear distinction between cheating and polygamy.

-On the other hand, polygamous relationships are completely different from cheating and should be treated as such.
-In unions with more than two people, all parties are on the same page and aware of each other’s existence.
-The lying, deceit, and sneaking around which occurs with unfaithful individuals is wholly different from a consensual partnership with more than two individuals.
-However, if one or more individuals in a polygamous relationship enter into a union with someone else outside of the relationship, that can be problematic.
-Many people would consider this act to be a form of cheating.
+On the other hand, in polygamous relationships, all parties are aware of each other’s relationships.
+The dishonest or unfaithful behaviors that a monogamous person may exhibit in cheating are wholly different from a consensual partnership that involves more than two individuals.
+However, if one or more individuals in a polygamous relationship enter into a union with someone else outside of the existing relationship, that may also be a form of cheating.

 Which Relationship Is For You?